obnoxxx/buildcontainer/README.md

-The purpose of this project is to provide container images that can be used to build and package software projects.
+The purpose of this project is to provide container images that can be used to compile/build and package software projects.

+Note that the focus is not on working interactively but on compiling/building with an intention to provide tooling for creating reproducible builds

 **planned characteristics:**